DragonNero/Dicee-Challenge/README.md

 # Dicee-Challenge
-created a simple dice game
+created a simple dice game with refresh button